**Scroll below for many photos, videos and explanations of the science behind overturns!**

-An unusual (but not abnormal) event happened in Upper Pond on Narrow River on Saturday, 11-16-2024.
+An unusual (but not abnormal) event happened in Upper Pond on Narrow River on Saturday, November 16, 2024.
 It was an overturn (also called a ventilation) of the bottom waters.
 This drone video by Steve Carey shows the effect.

-If you were near or overlooking Upper Pond, you saw the milky colored water and smelled hydrogen sulfide (the rotten egg smell).
-The bottom waters in the deep ponds of Narrow River are naturally anoxic, meaning without oxygen.
 Overturns occur in the deep ponds of Narrow River when there are certain weather conditions: a dry fall, cooler temperatures, and blustery winds.
 This occurred Saturday because the dry fall meant less freshwater entered from Gilbert Stuart Stream and the King Tides brought more seawater from Rhode Island Sound flowing into Upper Pond.
 Seawater is colder and saltier, which is also denser, so when it flows into Upper Pond it sinks to the bottom and pushes the bottom water up towards the surface.
 The winds help mix the water.
 So the anoxic bottom waters come to the surface and when they come in contact with air, the sulfur is exposed and makes the water look milky and smell like rotten eggs.
 These conditions may last for hours to weeks.
 NRPA is sampling and we’ll keep you posted on what we find out.

 So what’s going on?